 For that matter, The House in Nightmare Park is not even an Old Dark House film, it is more of an Agatha Christie whodunnit concerning various sinister squabblings over an inheritance.
 Certainly, its being made in and around the Anglo-horror film has had it labelled as a horror film.
 The plot is entirely routine.
 Peter Sykes rarely generates any tension up until the end, where there at least a couple of passably sustained sequences with Frankie Howerd venturing into a pit of snakes and Ray Milland chasing him around the house with an axe.

 It was directed by Peter Sykes, a minor Anglo-horror director who made the likes of Venom (1971) and Hammer’s interesting Demons of the Mind (1972) and their last theatrical horror film To the Devil a Daughter (1976).
-It was written by Terry Nation, best known as the creator of Doctor Who (1963-89, 2005– )’s The Daleks and of genre tv series such as Survivors (1975-7) and Blake’s 7 (1978-81), and Clive Exton, screenwriter of the likes of Entertaining Mr Sloane (1969), 10 Rillington Place (1971), Doomwatch (1972) and many episodes of the later Poirot tv series.
+It was written by Terry Nation, best known as the creator of Doctor Who (1963-89, 2005– )’s The Daleks and of genre tv series such as Survivors (1975-7) and Blake’s 7 (1978-81), as well as co-writer of a much superior, more serious horror film And Soon the Darkness (1970), and Clive Exton, screenwriter of the likes of Entertaining Mr Sloane (1969), 10 Rillington Place (1971), Doomwatch (1972) and many episodes of the later Poirot tv series.
 At the service of Frankie Howerd’s lame routines, there is the sense that all three are working well beneath their level of talent.